Battle of the Sakarya: Battle

 The Greek 9th infantry division marches through the steppe.

 Turkish prisoners-of-war were captured during the battle.

 On August 10, Greek King Constantine I finally committed his forces to an assault against the Sakarya Line.
 The Greeks marched hard for nine days before they made contact with the enemy.
-The march included an outflanking manoeuvre via the northern part of Anatolia through the Salt Desert, where food and water scarcely existed; and so the advancing Greek infantry attacked the poor Turkish villages for maize and water, or took meat from the flocks that were pastured on the fringe of the desert.
+The march included an outflanking maneuver via the northern part of Anatolia, where food and water were scarce; therefore, the advancing Greek infantry forcefully resupplied from Turkish villages for maize and water.

 On August 23, battle was finally joined by the Greeks making contact with the advanced Turkish positions south of the Gök River.
-The Turkish General Staff had made its headquarters at Polatlı, on the railway a few miles east of the coast of the Sakarya River, and its troops were prepared to resist.
+The Turkish General Staff had made its battle headquarters at Polatlı, on the railway a few miles east of the coast of the Sakarya River.

 On August 26, the Greeks attacked all along the line.
 Crossing the shallow Gök, the infantry fought its way step up onto the heights, where every ridge and hill top had to be stormed against strong entrenchments and withering fire.

 By September 2, the commanding heights of the key Mount Chal were in Greek hands, but once the enveloping movement against the Turkish left flank had failed, the battle descended to a typical head-on confrontation of infantry, machine guns and artillery.
 The Greeks launched their main effort in the centre and pushed forward some 10 mi (16 km) in 10 days through the Turks' second line of defence.
 Some Greek units came as close as 31 mi (50 km) to the city of Ankara.
 For the Greeks, this was the peak of their achievement in the Asia Minor Campaign.